-Technology from digitalization in every vertical to artificial intelligence promises to reshape the competitive landscape and disrupt business models is at the heart of trends that have reshaped the competitive landscape and disrupted business models.
+Technology, from digitalization in every vertical to artificial intelligence, promises to reshape the competitive landscape and disrupt business models and is at the heart of trends that have reshaped the competitive landscape and disrupted business models.
 Hence in today’s world, companies need to be technology-driven.
 Now, every company’s CIO is like the captain of the ship that drives technology.
 In recent years, executives have emphasized the need for CIOs to go beyond just managing IT to leveraging technology to create value for the organization.

 David Reilly, who has more than 25 years of experience working with some of the world’s largest financial institutions, including Bank of America, says what applies to the CIO also applies to the CTO.
 With more than 25 years of experience driving digital adoption and transformation for some of the world’s most reputable financial institutions, he has an extensive background in driving organization-wide changes across the globe.
-Recently, he joined Data Dynamics’ board of directors.

 To ensure a company’s success, he mentions five components every CIO should consider when making decisions and strive to balance every decision across all five.
 Here they are: